 I have a forum attached to my blog where people from all over the world meet to discuss simple life.
-There are about 7000 forum members now so we have an enormous amount of good information about growing food, cooking from scratch, family, simple living, routines, budgeting, baking and much more.
+There are over 8000 forum members now so we have an enormous amount of good information about growing food, cooking from scratch, family, simple living, routines, budgeting, baking and much more.
 Please click on the image above to go there.
 Newcomers will have to register.
 It's free, friendly and we're waiting for you.

 14 May 2011

 This is a Friday photo feature that anyone with a blog can join.
 It opens the door to us sharing our lives through these photos and gives us all a new way to discover each other, and maybe form new friendships.
 Your photo should show something at home that you're thinking about TODAY.
 If you're in another country you should join in when you read this, even if it's still Thursday.

 To take part, all you have to do is post a photo, write a short caption explaining it, and link it back to here.
 Please write a new post, don't link to an older one.
 When your photo is published, come back and add a comment below, with a link to your blog photo.
 Please visit all the blogs that appeal to you and leave a comment.
 If you are wondering why no one has commented on your On my mind post, maybe it's because you haven't commented on anyone else's.
 Slow down, take the time to cruise around and enjoy your cyber visits.

 I did write this post yesterday but it got lost in the Blogger chaos.
 I notice Thursday's post is missing as well.

 I'm thinking about loofahs.
 We have a small number of them growing at the moment and they need picking and skinning.
 I'll be doing that tomorrow (today), along with several other of my home tasks.